cllckn/software-testing/module5/README.md

 ## Part 2: Case Study: Integration Testing of REST APIs with Database Support

-Integration testing for [this API](./part2/server.js) would involve:
+Integration testing for `server.js` (./part2/server.js, see below) involves the following:

 - Testing the interaction between the API and the database.
 - Testing the API endpoints to ensure they return the correct responses.
 - Simulating real-world scenarios where a client application interacts with the API.

+Unlike **unit tests**, which isolate individual functions, integration tests check how various modules integrate and function as a whole.

 * /part2/server.js
 ```javascript